devaneando/Wikitten/library/index.md

 - `define('USE_PAGE_METADATA', true);` - Enable the JSON Front Matter (meta data), see below for more details
 - `define('USE_DARK_THEME', true);` - Enable the dark theme (see below for a screenshot)
 - `define('USE_WIKITTEN_LOGO', false);` - Disable the Wikitten logo on the left bottom
+- `define('ACCESS_USER', 'Wikitten');` - Will required to log in with to view the documents
+- `define('ACCESS_PASSWORD', 'Wikitten');` - Will required to log in with to view the documents
+- `define('EXTERNAL_LINK_TARGET', '_blank');` - Will append `target="_blank"` to all external links in markdown documents.
+If you want to disable this, just change the value to `self`.
+- `define('INTERNAL_WIKI_LINK', true);`- Will change markdown links to behave like a wiki so if you click a link to another markdown document, it will open in Wikitten in its real path.

 ### JSON Front Matter (meta data)